 Population projections are important in the planning process so that appropriate amounts of land can be identified for the needs of future populations.
-Natural increase has not provided major changes in the Town of Columbus' population in recent years.
+Natural increase has not provided major changes in Town of Fountain Prairie's population in recent years.
 However, it is anticipated that the Town's location in close proximity to rapidly growing Dane County and the City of Madison will increase migration to the area.

-One source that provides projections of the future population for Columbia County is the Demographic Services Section of the State Department of Administration.
+One source that provides projections of the future population for Town of Fountain Prairie is the Demographic Services Section of the State Department of Administration.
 This Agency publishes official population estimates annually and periodically projects the population for communities throughout the state.